bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 c7a7ae127197   ghcr.io/bihealth/pipeline-browser:v4   "/bin/bash app_run.sh"   4 minutes ago   Up 4 minutes   0.0.0.0:49190->8080/tcp, :::49190->8080/tcp, 0.0.0.0:49189->8787/tcp, :::49189->8787/tcp   silly_newton
 ```

-If you open now the URL `0.0.0.0:49190` in the browser, you should get to
+If you open now the URL `0.0.0.0:49190` in your browser, you should get to
 see the app.
 Hurra!
 The image works.